line/line-bot-sdk-nodejs/.github/ISSUE_TEMPLATE.md

   [FAQ](https://developers.line.biz/en/faq/) page for more information on LINE bots and the Messaging API
 - Make sure your issue is **related to** the Node.js SDK.
-- For general queries about LINE bots, post a question to [LINE developers community](https://www.line-community.me/questions) website.
 - Note that we don't provide technical support

 ## When creating an issue